The appearance of the above pictures of a former BR Class 10 on an Italian website has opened up a very large can of worms.

-The first problem is that no locomotive of this description is recorded as going to Italy in any of the disposal books and all of those withdrawn before 1974 appear accounted for so which locomotive is it?
+The first problem is that no locomotive of this description is recorded as going to Italy in any of the disposal books and all of those withdrawn before mid 1973 appear accounted for so which locomotive is it?

 Of these, 3165 has been highlighted by John Hall as being suspicous.
 The last traced observation of 3165 was at Colwick on 20/09/1967 (p.410 12/67 RO) but it was not recorded on a subsequent visit on 02/02/1968 (p.118 4/68 RO).
-Although 3165 is recorded as having been scrapped at C. F. Booth, Rotherham by 23/04/68 (p.207 6/68 RO) it is the only locomotive scrapped their at the time that was not actually observed.
+Although 3165 is recorded as having been scrapped at C. F. Booth, Rotherham by 23/04/68 (p.207 6/68 RO) it is the only locomotive listed as scrapped their at the time that was not actually observed.
 Thus, any observations of 3165 after 20/09/1967 are keenly sought.
-Similarly, Richard Day has suspicions about the dispopsal of 3144.
+Similarly, Richard Day has suspicions about the disposal of 3144.
 Although officially withdrawn from Thornaby on 07/07/1969 no further information or observations about it appeared at the time.
 Interestingly 'Pronounced Life Extinct' records its disposal as G. Cohen, Kettering but no evidence supporting this has been traced.
 However, after the book was published the RO recorded its disposal as being to Hughes Bolckow, Blyth during October 1969 (p.155 5/76 RO).
 This being the disposal given in subsequent publications.
 Any observations of this locomotive in July 1969 or later would be thus of great interest.
-It is also interesting to note that although 3140 & 3142 have been consistently recorded as being consigned To C. F. Booth, Rotherham in March 1969 (p.369 11/77 RO) no sightings of them there have been traced.
+It is also interesting to note that although 3140 & 3142 have been consistently recorded as being consigned to C. F. Booth, Rotherham in March 1969 (p.369 11/77 RO) no sightings of them there have been traced.
 Thus, any observations of these in 1969 would also be of particular interest.
 Pictures of 3137-3145/3152-3166 and 3140/2/4 & 3165 in particular in their latter days of British Rail service may though hold a clue.

 The full picture of what became of the ex-BR, diesel-shunting locomotives in Italy is far from complete.
-Generally speaking those that went to the Brescia area are reasonably well documented, those to the Trieste area less so and those to Attilio Rossi in the Rome area are very poorly documented.
+Generally speaking those that went to the Brescia area are reasonably well documented, those to the Trieste area and to Attilio Rossi in the Rome area are very poorly documented.
 Thus, if anyone has further information about these locomotives or has attempted to seek them out on a visit to Italy I would very much like to hear from them.
 Several other worms are squirming around these locomotives.

 I fear more worms are going to escape from this can before the lid can be put back on and those that have already escaped are going to prove difficult to catch and put back in but somebody holds that vital clue!